themindfulbit/td/_content/1-episodes/2014-09-15-079-exploring-fastmail.md

 {{ theme:partial src="section-header" title="Types of Accounts" url="{{ soundcloudurl }}" time="2:55" }}

-On their lowest plan, you can use one of several different preexisting domains.
-You can pay more to use your own.
-At the time of these show notes, the pricing for FastMail [personal accounts](https://www.FastMail.fm/signup/personal.html) breaks down like this:
+On their lowest plan, you can use one of several different preexisting domains, but you can pay more to use your own.
+At the time of writing, the pricing for FastMail [personal accounts](https://www.FastMail.fm/signup/personal.html) breaks down like this:

 * $10/yr for 250MB of email
 * $20/yr for 1GB